Archive-WP/WattpadAPIDocumentation/General/Error_Codes.md

 Error Type: `ERROR` \
 Message: `Could not find any parts for that story`

-If a deleted or non-existent part is specified for [Part Content](../API_Endpoints/Part_Content.md), this error will be returned.
+If a deleted or non-existent id is specified for [Part Content](../API_Endpoints/Part_Content.md), this error will be returned.

 ### 1001: